kehantan/labbook/docs/protease_assay/protease_activity.rst

 *Protease activity assay*

 #.
 Thaw the purified protease stored in -80 C.
 #.
-Do a 1/2 fold serial dilution with working buffer to a final volume sufficient for 38 uL per well.
+Do a 1/2 fold serial dilution with working buffer to a final volume sufficient for 39 uL per well.

     * Calculate sufficien volume for at least duplicate, triplicate if possible.

 #.
-In a 384 well black plate, add 38 uL of the serial diluted protease into each well.
+In a 384 well black plate, add 39 uL of the serial diluted protease into each well.
 #.
-In the blank well, add 38 uL of buffer.
+In the blank well, add 39 uL of buffer.
 #.
-Add 2 uL of substrate into each well.
+Add 1 uL of substrate into each well.
 #.
-Incubate, 37 C.
-#.
-Read plate at 350 nm excitation and 440 nm emission every 30 mins.
+Read plate at 350 nm excitation and 440 nm emission every 30 mins for total duration of 60 mins.

-**Analysis**
+**Results**

 The Michaelis-Menten curve can be plot directly using relative fluoresence unit (RFU) directly, Km value can still calculate the Km and Vmax.
 But the RFU can also be converted into reaction velocity for better data presentation.